The csrun_wse Script

 With the above settings, the training job is run on the CS system in a single-task debug mode.

-The following is an example command showing how to execute the run.py to submit an evaluation job to a CS system cluster.
+to submit an evaluation job to a CS system cluster.
 This example uses the Slurm variables that are passed as command line argument values.

-See the Arguments section of run.py.
+See the Arguments section of run.py

 > csrun_wse --nodes=2 --tasks-per-node=6 --cpus-per-task=12 \